Methodology

 How much does this job require judgment, presence, and responsibility that resists automation?
 From Pizzinelli theta, computed from O*NET Work Context data.

-Separate Singapore context modules now show industry footprint and worker-profile composition from official Section D labour-force tables and wage-by-sex tables.
-The industry footprint card now also shows sector wage anchors from MOM's industry wage tables where the occupation is covered.
+Separate country context modules now show industry footprint and worker-profile composition from official labour-force tables and wage tables.
+The industry footprint card now also shows sector wage anchors where the occupation is covered.
 The labour monitor carries both published vacancy rates and published vacancy counts at cluster level.
-These context blocks are displayed as evidence around the score, not folded into hidden multipliers, and are published in a separate Singapore context bundle alongside the main score dataset.
+These context blocks are displayed as evidence around the score, not folded into hidden multipliers, and are published in separate country context bundles alongside the main score dataset.

 | Layer | Measures | Source |